zlatinb/muwire/README.md

 If you want to help translate MuWire, instructions are on the wiki https://github.com/zlatinb/muwire/wiki/Translate

 ## MuWire Tracker Daemon
-The MuWire Tracker Daemon (or mwtrackerd for short) is a project to bring functionality similar to BitTorrent trackig to MuWire.
+The MuWire Tracker Daemon (or mwtrackerd for short) is a project to bring functionality similar to BitTorrent tracking to MuWire.
 For more info see the [Tracker] page.

 ## GPG Fingerprint